Islamabad United: 2018 season : Champions

 United started their 2018 season with a loss to Peshawar Zalmi.
 Chasing a target of 176, the team was reduced to 25-4 inside the powerplay before falling short by 34 runs in their allotted overs.
 The team rebounded in the next game, against Multan Sultans, by winning it with five wickets spare.
 Hussain Talat's unbeaten innings of 48 runs was instrumental in United's chase of 114 in difficult batting conditions.

 As the league stage shifted to Sharjah, the team lost to Quetta Gladiators by six wickets as they failed to defend the 135-run target.
 United's key player and vice-captain, Rumman Raees, suffered a knee injuring during the match that has put his availability for the rest of the season in jeopardy.
 However, the next game, the team bounced back and won a thriller against Lahore Qalandars.
 The match went down to the Super Over as United managed to restrict the Qalandars to a level score of 121 during the initial innings.
 The Super Over target of 16 runs, in turn, was surmounted by a last ball six from Andre Russell.
 In the next game, the team ended the unbeaten run of Karachi Kings by beating them by 8 wickets in the chase of 154 runs.
 Luke Ronchi's aggressive innings of 71 (37) was the cornerstone of the victory.
 This meant that the team had qualified for the final.

 In the final, Islamabad United won the match against Peshawer Zalmi after they chased a target of 149.
 Peshawar Zalmi won the toss and elected to bat first.
 Peshawar's in-form batsman Kamran Akmal was out lbw for one run off eight balls, with Samit Patel taking the wicket in the third over early on.
 Shadab Khan's three wickets restricted Peshawar to 148 runs.
 Islamabad's Luke Ronchi hit five sixes in the first five overs as he raced to 45 runs off just 15 balls, before he got out in the ninth over after scoring a 26-ball 52 in the second innings.
 By the time, Ronchi and Sahibzada Farhan - who played his own part with 44 runs off 33 balls - had put on 96 runs for the opening partnership in under nine overs.
-But a sudden collapse resulted in Islamabad losing six wickets for 20 runs leaving them at 116/6.
+However, a sudden collapse resulted in Islamabad losing six wickets for 20 runs, leaving them at 116/6.
 The winning runs were scored by Faheem Ashraf who hooked Wahab Riaz for six with just one run required.